mackenziehanhcramer/mackenziehanhcramer.github.io/README.md

-These are the files used for my website.
-Mostly my pages' HTMLS and other relevant files.
+These are the files used for the website.